All Episodes

 larry sanger

-They would say that according to the policies of the editorial side of their organization, which they're not responsible for, um, people can participate anonymously at all levels, right?
+They would say that according to the policies of the editorial side of their organization, which they're not responsible for, people can participate anonymously at all levels, right?

 So you could be the most powerful person on the editorial side, and you don't need to reveal your identity.

-Um, that's it's a it's a matter of policy.
+It's a matter of policy.

 tucker carlson

-Now, you know talk about a non-answer.
+Now, you know, talk about a non-answer.

-Um they're hiding their identities because they're allowed to.
+They're hiding their identities because they're allowed to.

 larry sanger

-So I think the answer is basically it goes back to like the the zeitgeist of um 1990s hacker culture when people went on like these funny names, um uh uh nicknames handles, um, not their real names, and that has continued, it never stopped all across Wikipedia.
+Okay, so I think the answer is basically it goes back to like the zeitgeist of 1990s hacker culture when people went on like these funny names, nicknames, handles, not their real names.

-Um, and and of course it's ludicrous, right?
+And of course, it's ludicrous, right?

-They're they're putting on the air of being like harmless college students that are only interested in comma placement and that sort of thing.
+They're putting on the air of being like harmless college students that are only interested in comma placement and that sort of thing.

 So why do you need to know my identity and so forth?